DamOConnor/gias/labs/lab03/lab03.md

 Click **Open** to upload the files, then **Upload**.

+> [!TIP]
+> Paste in the folder path if you have it on your clipboard.

 The files should appear in the **Files** area of the Lakehouse

 4. Inspect some of the csv files

+## Exercise 2.1
+Spend some time analysing the folder and folder contents in Lakehouse Explorer.

 ---